Inside the Nightmarish Body Habit Disorders That Affect 'One in 50 People'

 We all have habits that we find difficult to stop.
 Some of us chew the ends off pens, others spend real human money on Candy Crush.
 Neither of those are great, but at least they’re relatively harmless.
-Some of us, however, aren’t so lucky; some of us bite our nails to the point that the skin on each finger is always in a state of bleeding or scabbing over, and each nail is only a millimetre long.
+Some of us, however, aren’t so lucky.
+Some of us bite our nails to the point that the skin on each finger is always in a state of bleeding or scabbing over, and each nail is only a millimeter long.

+Videos by VICE

-Evelyn, a 24-year-old student I spoke to, told me she compulsively picks at blemishes, tiny scabs and open wounds on her head and face.
+Evelyn, a 24-year-old student I spoke to, told me she compulsively picks at blemishes, tiny scabs, and open wounds on her head and face.
 These sores often hurt and bleed, yet the small scars dotted around her face illustrate the fact she’s repeated this process thousands of times regardless, because the picking is something she can’t control.

-Videos by VICE

-The medical term for this behaviour is excoriation disorder, more colloquially referred to as compulsive skin picking (CSP).
-The disorder is part of a family of self-grooming behaviours that fall under the umbrella term Body-Focused Repetitive Behaviours (BFRBs).
-Other forms of BFRBs are compulsive hair pulling (trichotillomania), compulsive nail biting (onychophagia) and compulsive biting of the inside of the cheeks.
+The medical term for this behavior is excoriation disorder, more colloquially referred to as compulsive skin picking (CSP).
+The disorder is part of a family of self-grooming behaviors that fall under the umbrella term Body-Focused Repetitive Behaviors (BFRBs).
+Other forms of BFRBs are compulsive hair pulling (trichotillomania), compulsive nail biting (onychophagia), and compulsive biting of the inside of the cheeks.

 Roughly one in 50 people exhibit at least one BFRB.
 That’s 2 percent of the global population, or around 146 million people.
-However, Jennifer Raikes, Executive Director of the Trichotillomania Learning Centre (TLC) in the US – one of the world-leading institutions dedicated to ending the suffering caused by BFRBs – told me via Skype that TLC actually “see skin picking as potentially higher than” this conservative estimate.
+However, Jennifer Raikes, Executive Director of the Trichotillomania Learning Center (TLC) in the US—one of the world-leading institutions dedicated to ending the suffering caused by BFRBs—told me via Skype that TLC actually “see skin picking as potentially higher than” this conservative estimate.

-Dr Jon Grant is Professor of Psychiatry at the University of Chicago and has been studying BFRBs for almost 20 years.
-Considered among the foremost scholars in the clinical study of BFRBs, he defines them as “problematic, non-functional behaviours directed at the body, with a loss of control, and resulting in negative consequences”.
+Dr. Jon Grant is a Professor of Psychiatry at the University of Chicago and has been studying BFRBs for almost 20 years.
+Considered among the foremost scholars in the clinical study of BFRBs, he defines them as “problematic, non-functional behaviors directed at the body, with a loss of control, and resulting in negative consequences.”

 These habit disorders are likely genetic.
 The student I spoke to told me that when she began to open up about her skin picking, her father revealed that his mother (her grandmother) has the same disorder.
 BFRBs are also closely connected to the nature of addiction.
-One of the world’s leading BFRB therapists, Dr Suzanne Mouton-Odum, runs a private practice in Houston, Texas.
-She confirms that BFRBs are not “the result of earlier trauma” or “bad parenting”, but are in fact “complex human behaviours that require complex intervention”, i.e. there’s not an easy fix.
+One of the world’s leading BFRB therapists, Dr. Suzanne Mouton-Odum, runs a private practice in Houston, Texas.
+She confirms that BFRBs are not “the result of earlier trauma” or “bad parenting,” but are in fact “complex human behaviors that require complex intervention,” i.e. there’s not an easy fix.

-So if BFRBs have positive affects, why is it important for people to stop engaging with these behaviours?
+So if BFRBs have positive affects, why is it important for people to stop engaging with these behaviors?

 People with BFRBs often avoid going to the doctor, but this can lead to potentially dangerous consequences, as problem areas can be the eyelashes or the pubic area, i.e. sensitive areas at risk of infection.
 Some people eat the hair they pull and, in the most extreme cases, people can develop a build-up of hair in the stomach that is hard to digest and can become life threatening if not detected and extracted.

 How much research has been dedicated to BFRBs?
 Hardly any.
 How available is effective treatment?
-Jennifer Raikes claims there is “a real dearth of specialists in this field, not just in the US”.
+Jennifer Raikes claims there is “a real dearth of specialists in this field, not just in the US.”
 There are just under 300 specialists based in the US listed on the TLC website, with a handful based in Canada and one in Mexico.
-The situation currently looks pretty bleak if you’re in need of treatment for your BFRB and not based in North America.
+The situation currently looks pretty bleak if you’re not based in North America and in need of treatment for your BFRB.

-I asked Dr Grant why he believes BFRBs are so under-researched and underfunded.
-He said that the main reason was that “people consider them simply habits that one should be able to change on one’s own instead of complex behaviours that result in problems for people”.
+I asked Dr. Grant why he believes BFRBs are so under-researched and underfunded.
+He said that the main reason was that “people consider them simply habits that one should be able to change on one’s own instead of complex behaviors that result in problems for people.”

-“GPs need to start asking about these behaviours, and healthcare providers need to educate themselves about BFRBs and how to treat them.”
+“GPs need to start asking about these behaviors, and healthcare providers need to educate themselves about BFRBs and how to treat them.” –Dr. Jon Grant

 Lack of a call for supply inevitably results in a lack of demand for services.
 The five to 10 cases that Simon Darnley typically sees each year are only those extreme cases where people have reached breaking point and have nowhere else to turn.
 Applying our earlier estimate of 2 percent to the population of the UK, there are currently 2.3 million British people whose quality of life would be improved significantly if a strong network of BFRB treatment providers was established here.

 What steps can be taken to improve the lives of those living with BFRBs?
-When I put this to Dr Grant, he answered, “GPs need to start asking about these behaviours, and healthcare providers need to educate themselves about (BFRBs) and how to treat them.”
+When I put this to Dr. Grant, he answered, “GPs need to start asking about these behaviors, and healthcare providers need to educate themselves about (BFRBs) and how to treat them.”

 Names of BFRB sufferers have been changed